Weeks-UNC/small-scripts/RDkit-QED/README.md

 ## Input file format

-1. Input must be an SDF file.
+### Input files must be SDF files.
 * Input files (.sdf) can be made in ChemDraw by saving as MDL SDfile V3000 (*.sdf).
+* ChemDraw files with multiple structures can be saved to a single SDF file.
 * All chemical structures in the input SDF files will be analyzed.

 ## Arguments